lukastaegert/sinon-auto-restore/README.md

 ```javascript
 onObject(myObject).spy().stub('stubbedMethod')
 ```
-spies on all methods of `myObject` except `.stubbedMethod`, which is replaced by a stub.
+spies on all own methods of `myObject` except `.stubbedMethod`, which is replaced by a stub.
 This also works across different calls to `onObject`, i.e.
 ```javascript
 onObject(myObject).spy()